Mobility-Data-Space/mobility-data-space/README.md

 This repository is for documentation around the Mobility Data Space

 ## Overview
-Please [Wiki](https://github.com/Mobility-Data-Space/mobility-data-space/wiki) section our wiki to find information on the technical infrastructure of the MDS and on the steps required to access the MDS.
+Please follow our [Wiki](https://github.com/Mobility-Data-Space/mobility-data-space/wiki) section to find information on the technical infrastructure of the MDS and on the steps required to access the MDS.

 ## Questions and Discussions
 You can raise your questions, comments or further topics in the section [Discussions](https://github.com/Mobility-Data-Space/mobility-data-space/discussions)